bishtgautam/elm-unofficial-guide/docs/source/index.rst

 The `Energy Exascaale Earth System Model`_ (E3SM) is a fully coupled Earth System Model supported by the U.S. Department of Energy (DOE), aims to tackle the grand challenge of actionable predictions of Earth system variability and change [Leung2020]_.
+The E3SM Land Model (ELM) is the land component of the E3SM and this is an **UNOFFICIAL** user guide for ELM.

 .. _Energy Exascaale Earth System Model: https://e3sm.org/